jruels/rapid-app/labs/jenkins/020_install_jenkins.md

 ## Setting up Learning Environment with Docker
 This is the easiest method to setup Jenkins and is a recommended option.

-### Installing Docker Engine
+## Confirm Environment

-We will be using Katacoda to run our Jenkins Docker container.
+This lab uses Docker to run a Jenkins container.

-Please find the lab infrastructure [here](https://www.katacoda.com/courses/docker/playground)
+Confirm Docker is installed.
 ```
 docker ps
 ```